Join us!

 Recruitment, often known as rush, is an informal process of recruiting men join us in the Lake Forest Chapter.
 It is an ongoing process by which Brothers seek to strengthen the chapter by recruiting the best and the brightest members of the college community to join the ranks of the Brotherhood.
 If you're curious about becoming a Delta Chi, simply ask one of the Brothers; we're always willing to answer questions about the Fraternity and the chapter on the campus.

 There is also a Facebook group where men in the community can sign up to be informed of events that the Brothers are hosting.
-There will also be a number of events where the Brothers can have a chance to meet the men who want to get in, and the men can meet the Brothers of the Fraternity.
+We host a number of events during the year which all are invited to attend: whether you are curious about joining, want to see Greek life, or are simply bored, you're more than welcome to join the brothers of Delta Chi in a rush activity.

 Once a young man has been selected as a man that we, the Brothers, would like to welcome into our ranks, he will formally receive a bid.
 After being given a period of time to consider whether fraternity membership is right for him, the man will be asked to return the bid to us so that he can be instructed on how to participate in a formal Pinning Ceremony.
 It is there that the young man will given a pin that symbolizes his dedication to the Fraternity, and will be admitted into the Associate Member Education Program (AM program).